Ohio’s stay-at-home order extended until May 1

 For stores where paying from a car isn’t possible, SNAP recipients can still order online, but pick up the groceries and pay inside.

-DeWine signed an executive order on April 1 that aims to help small businesses with mortgage and rent payments.
+DeWine signed an order on April 1 that aims to help small businesses with mortgage and rent payments, according to a press release from DeWine.

 The order asks lenders and landlords in the state to work with their small businesses and suspend payments for at least 90 days to avoid foreclosures.